 This is probably one of the biggest reasons that people try and hide their location online.
 A few years ago the internet was pretty much open, I could access the same websites and content as anybody else in the world.
 But now big business is moving in as the media companies are supplying incredible amount of content online.
 Hulu is amazing – thousands of shows streamed online for free, BBC Iplayer provides arguably the best programmes in the world all without a single advert and Pandora a music lovers dream.
 But whether you can access these or thousands of other media sites depends on your location (or more specifically the location of your IP address).
 Hulu and Pandora are blocked to anybody who doesn’t have a US address, BBC blocks non-UK addresses – every main media site blocks international access.

 It’s all kind of sad but has led to a huge rise in popularity of VPN/Proxy based software.
-These protect your location and enable to access to these sites – the professional networks like Identity Cloaker have servers all across the world – allowing you to select a Canadian one to watch Canadian TV, then switching to US or UK when you want the BBC or Hulu.
+These protect your location and enable to access to these sites – the professional networks like Identity Cloaker have servers all across the world – allowing you to select a Canadian one to watch Canadian TV, then switching to a US IP address or UK when you want to watch UK TV like the BBC.

 Whether this is an issue for you is again dependent upon where you live.
 Many of the middle eastern and African countries are heavily censoring the internet access, in Thailand literally thousands of sites are blocked, Turkey has filtered many gay and lesbian sites plus hundreds of others.
 Any social media or discussion site is at risk from many governments who won’t allow criticism of the ruling party or regime.
 Even many democratic nations like Australia have embarked on policies to filter or censor the country’s internet feed for one reason or another.
 Of course at least in Australia you at least won’t have to worry about being thrown in jail if you blog or criticise the government – a fate that has succumbed to thousands of people in countries like Burma, Syria, Iraq, China and a host of others.